quantumlib/Stim/doc/file_format_stim_circuit.md

 ### Target Types

-There are four types of targets that can be given to instructions: qubit targets, measurement record targets, inverted result qubit targets, and Pauli targets.
+There are three types of targets that can be given to instructions: qubit targets, measurement record targets, and Pauli targets.

 A qubit target refers to a qubit by index.
 There's a qubit `0`, a qubit `1`, a qubit `2`, and so forth.
+A qubit target may be prefixed by `!`, like `!2`, to mark it as inverted.
+Inverted qubit targets are only meaningful for operations that produce measurement results.
+They indicate that the recorded measurement result, for the given qubit target, should be inverted.
+For example `M 0 !1` measures qubit `0` and qubit `1`, but also inverts the result recorded for qubit `1`.

 A measurement record target refers to a recorded measurement result, relative to the current end of the measurement record.
 For example, `rec[-1]` is the most recent measurement result, `rec[-2]` is the second most recent, and so forth.